22 Best Keto Vegetables Plus 7 High-Carb Veggies to Avoid!

 Serving: 1 Cup | 7 Calories | 0g Fat | 1g Total Carbs | 1g Fiber | 0g Sugar | 1g Protein | 0g Net Carbs

-Tips for eating: Spinach can be wilted and stirred into soups as a great source of Vitamin A. There’s always the option to keep it raw for salads as well.
+Tips for eating: Spinach is one of the low carb veggies to stock up on!
+It has zero net carbs per serving!
+Spinach can be wilted and stirred into soups as a great source of Vitamin A. There’s always the option to keep it raw for salads as well.

 Recipes to try: Chicken & Spinach Pizza, Spinach Dip, Spinach Artichoke Dip, Chicken Alfredo Casserole